 Regardless of academic interests, study abroad is open to all students at Case Western Reserve.
 Each year, hundreds of students spend anywhere from a week to a year studying in another country.
 Students can earn elective, breadth, minor, and even major credits on a study abroad program.
 We have more than 200 programs in more than 72 countries to fit all student’s needs.

 Options for study abroad

-Moreover, your first semester is an excellent time to start planning for a semester or yearlong study abroad experience!
-CWRU offers a varied portfolio of semester or yearlong study abroad options for all majors.
+Your first semester is an excellent time to start planning for a semester or year-long study abroad experience!
+CWRU offers a varied portfolio of semester or year-long study abroad options for all majors.
 If you plan early, you may find that you’re better able to make the most out of your study abroad, and can more easily fit it into your four-year plan.

-CWRU study abroad advisors are happy to meet with you at any time to help you find the program that meets your academic, career and personal goals.
-For example, you can study abroad and complete research, an internship, volunteering or a medical shadowing experience while on your study abroad.
+CWRU study abroad advisors are happy to meet with you at any time to help you find the program that meets your academic, career, and personal goals.
+For example, you can study abroad and complete research, an internship, volunteer/service or participate in a medical shadowing experience while on your study abroad.
 To schedule an appointment, email firstname.lastname@example.org or simply drop in during virtual advising times.